BoniatoRelleno/Ganimedes/README.md

 >CONDITIONS: Jagged and dry, it is a old mine.

 >HISTORY: Ganimedes is known for having been the largest mine moon, however now it is abandoned.
+There are rumors that say that given its dangerous conditions, it was eventually banned and companies moved to Titan.
 It still has riches inside but the risk is too high.

 >FAUNA: A great variety of aggressive and dangerous lifeforms inhabits this moon.